Information for Faculty and Staff

 - When appropriate, have another person come into your office to provide you with support or to assess the situation

 Faculty are not expected to provide counseling.
-Staff at CAPS are trained to assess and intervene with emotional problems and disorders.
-In some interactions with emotionally distraught students, you may wish to refer them to CAPS.
-You may also call CAPS during our normal hours of operation to consult with one of our On Duty Counselors regarding the situation.
+Staff at SHCS are trained to assess and intervene with emotional problems and disorders.
+In some interactions with emotionally distraught students, you may wish to refer them to SHCS Counseling Services.
+You may also call during our normal hours of operation to consult with one of our On Duty Counselors regarding the situation.

 Tips for Faculty and Staff